 Per-Order and buy three new books by the Brown Handler Residents.

-- Coming June 8: The Passenger: How a Travel Writer Learned to Love Cruises & Other Lies from a Sinking Ship by Chaney Kwak
+- OUT NOW: The Passenger: How a Travel Writer Learned to Love Cruises & Other Lies from a Sinking Ship by Chaney Kwak

-- Coming July 15: The Monster I Am Today: Leontyne Price and a Life in Verse by Kevin Simmonds
+- OUT NOW: The Monster I Am Today: Leontyne Price and a Life in Verse by Kevin Simmonds

 - Coming October 26: Requeening: Poems by Amanda Moore

 by Chaney Kwak